jtschoonhoven/rpi-tools/README.md

         git pull in all subdirectories of this path
 ```

-### `runit`
+### runit
 ```
 DESCRIPTION
     manage any executable with `runit` so it runs continuously in the background on boot

 USAGE
-    ./runit --path-to-executable ./pull_all --args "--dir /home/pi" --delay-seconds 60
+    ./runit --name autoreboot --command "sudo reboot"  --delay-seconds 3600

 OPTIONS
-    -p, --path-to-executable
+    -n, --name
-        path to the executabel file to manage with runit
+        name of the runit-managed task

-    -a, --args
+    -c, --command
-        arguments to pass to the executable
+        command or absolute path to executable (will be run as root)

     -d, --delay-seconds
-        time to sleep after the executable is called
+        time to wait after the executable is called before running again
 ```

-### `set_ip`
+### set_ip
 ```
 DESCRIPTION
     overwrite network config to set static IP in /etc/dhcpcd.conf